wenjunwang-econ/wenjunwang-econ.github.io/_drafts/drafts.md

 **Application Instructions:**

 To apply or inquire about the position, please email Prof. Wenjun Wang at wenjunwang@hkust-gz.edu.cn.
-Applications must include a CV and your job market paper, with the email subject line formatted as: “Postdoc Application – [Your Name]”.
+Applications must include a CV and their job market paper, with the email subject line formatted as: “Postdoc Application – [Your Name]”.
 Review of applications will commence immediately and will continue until the position is filled.